kushalpatel0265/Database-Talk/README.md

 - Support for multiple database schemas.
 - User-friendly for non-technical users.

+## Getting Started
+Follow these instructions to set up and run Database-Talk on your local machine.

 ## Prerequisites
 - Python 3.8 or newer
 - PandasAI library